lee-joanne/yakker-backend/README.md

 32. Back on Heroku dashboard, open your app and open settings tab.
 33. Add two more Config vars, SECRET_KEY (same value as the one in env.py file) and CLOUDINARY_URL (copy in Cloudinary URL from env.py file without quotation marks).
 34. Open the Deploy tab.
-35. In Deployment method section, select 'Connect to GitHub', saerch for your repo, and click Connect.
+35. In Deployment method section, select 'Connect to GitHub', search for your repo, and click Connect.

 - The following steps were taken for the cloning process:

 1. Log in to **[GitHub](https://github.com/)**.
 2. Click on the profile icon to locate **'Your repositories'**.
 3. On the repository page, click on the repository you wish to clone.
 4. Under **'Code'**, see the different cloning options, HTTPS, SSH, and GitHub CLI.
-Click the prefered cloning option, and then copy the link provided.
+Click the preferred cloning option, and then copy the link provided.
 5. Open **Terminal**.
 6. In Terminal, change the current working directory to the desired location of the cloned directory.
 7. Type git clone, and then paste the URL copied from GitHub earlier.